danieltomasz/danieltomasz.github.io/content/pages/about.md

 ### An academic and data scientist

 In my projects, I'm constantly switching between Python and R.

+I am applying my skills and knowledge of statistical inference, data analysing techniques, and data visualisation to problems of understanding human brain.
 I interested in neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

 Before starting PhD, I worked as a data analyst in the area of health policy, doing data analysis, data visualisation and report automation in R.